bd53/fivem-parking/README.md

 ## Features

-- Utilizes [Prisma](https://www.prisma.io) to interact with your database.
+- Utilises [Prisma](https://www.prisma.io) to interact with your database.
-- Menu is handled via ox_lib's [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module, which has replaced the old React + Mantine interface.
+- Menu is handled via Svelte, which has replaced the old ox_lib [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module.
 - Supports logging via Discord.
 - Administrators have the ability to manage and oversee vehicles via command.